maruotto/IBNE_ScalableFS/README.md

 To run the feature selection pipeline, use `pipeline.py` with parameters specified in cli, they are coded in `opt.py`.
 The only parameter that can't be controlled through the cli are the seeds in input to the algorithm.
 They are contained in `models.py`

-## Configuration

-The `opt.py` file includes key pipeline parameters, such as:

-* Dataset path
-* Model type
-* Feature selection method
-* Number of features to select
-* Evaluation metric

 ## Citation
 If you use this codebase in your research, please consider citing us.
 For further information, please write to ida23@ru.is

 ``` bibtex